Design Stability in Adaptive Experiments: Implications for Treatment Effect Estimation: Some illustrative applications

 \subsection{Efron's Biased Coin Design}

-Moving beyond Wei's adaptive coin design, we consider the biased coin design introduced by~\cite{Efron1971-yh} which enforces another form of approximate balance between the number of allocations in the treatment and control groups.
-As in the previous section, let \(D_k = m_k - n_k\) denote the imbalance between the treatment and control groups after the assignment of the \(k\)th unit, where \(m_k\) and \(n_k\) denote the numbers of treatment and control assignments, respectively.
+Next, we consider the biased coin design introduced by~\cite{Efron1971-yh} which enforces another form of approximate balance between the number of allocations in the treatment and control groups.
+As in the previous section, let \(D_k = m_k - n_k = 2m_k - k\) denote the imbalance between the treatment and control groups after the assignment of the \(k\)th unit, where \(m_k\) and \(n_k\) denote the numbers of treatment and control assignments, respectively.
 Under Efron's biased coin design, the $i$th unit is assigned to treatment with probability:

-where $\eta \in [\frac{1}{2} , 1)$ controls the strength of the bias toward balance.
-In words, a larger value of $\eta$ forces faster correction of imbalance.